brendangoldz/Chess/README.md

 1. Command Prompt or Terminal
 2. Apache Maven installed and exported to Path
+3. JUnit installed with Eclipse
-3. Java JDK 1.8 or greater
+4. Java JDK 1.8 or greater

 ### Building / JUnits
+  To run only JUnits, import project into Eclipse and ensure JUnit is installed

+  Navigate to PieceValidatorTest, right-click and Run As > Junit Test

   In root of project,  ```mvn clean install```

   This will output a jar file to the target/ folder of the project and run JUnits with compilation